AndreVale69/simulator-automatic-warehouse/README.md

 The webpage is made using [Dash v2.15.0][6] (with the support of [Dash Bootstrap Components v1.5.0][7]) and [Plotly v5.17.0][8] to allow the end-user, in this case the thesis advisor, to interact with the simulator in a user-friendly way.

-In the future, you need to add unittest.

 ------------------------------------------------------------------------------------------------------------------------